Return to spongy moth main menu

 2026 Proposed Spongy Moth Management in Minnesota

-In 2026, the MDA in partnership with the United States Department of Agriculture Forest Service is proposing to aerially manage spongy moth with the mating disruption product SPLAT GM-O (Specialized Pheromone and Lure Application Technology Gypsy Moth-Organic) in nine Minnesota counties.
-SPLAT GM-O is a pheromone that stops male moths from finding females and prevents mating.
-It is applied via low flying aircraft to the tree canopies, often beginning early in the morning.
+In 2026, the Minnesota Department of Agriculture, in partnership with the United States Department of Agriculture Forest Service Slow the Spread (STS) program and local partners, is proposing to aerially manage spongy moth using the mating disruption product SPLAT GM-O (Specialized Pheromone and Lure Application Technology Gypsy Moth-Organic) in nine Minnesota counties.
+SPLAT GM-O is a pheromone that prevents male moths from finding females and mating.
+It is applied by low-flying aircraft to tree canopies, often beginning early in the morning and continuing throughout the day.

 SPLAT GM-O is harmless to humans and animals.
 All the ingredients in SPLAT GM-O are listed by the EPA as safe.